vbacollective/riff/docs/API_REFERENCE.md

 Public Property Let RiffMaxVoicesPerBus(ByVal value As Long)
 ```

 Limits the number of active voices routed to one bus.
 This helps protect the SFX bus from large gameplay bursts while still allowing music and UI buses to remain responsive.
-A value of `0` disables this explicit cap, which is the NEXT 1.2.1 default.
+A value of `0` disables this explicit cap, which is the v1.1.3 default.

 ```vb
 ' Default/unlimited-by-cap behavior.